sclorg/build-and-push-action/README.md

 ```

 ## Multi arch builds
-Input archs is provided to build the multi architecture images.  archs input shoould be comma separated ( i.e. archs: "amd64, s390x" ).
-Its an optional arguments , if not provided image will be build on amd64 i.e. default arch
+Input `archs` is provided to build the multi architecture images. `archs` input should be comma separated ( i.e. `archs: "amd64, s390x"` ).
+It is an optional argument, if not provided image will be built on amd64 i.e. default arch

 The example below shows how the `sclorg/build-and-push-action` can be used for multi-arch image